 What is the difference between pennant patterns and symmetrical triangles?

 Symmetrical triangles and pennants have the same formation and meaning.
 They both are continuation chart patterns with two converging trend lines that represent price consolidation during an ongoing trend.
 The main difference between these two is the length of the triangle.
-While pennants are usually short and small triangles and therefore used for short-term trades, symmetrical triangles are longer and often used for long-term trades.
+While pennants are usually short and small triangles and are therefore used for short-term trades, symmetrical triangles are longer and often used for long-term trades.

 How to find a take-profit target when trading the symmetrical triangle pattern?